Welcome to this 3 days in Havana itinerary.

 From here we can then grab some lunch and drinks at the famous Bodeguita del Medio, which was a prime spot for Ernest Hemingway and many other famous regulars.

 In the afternoon we will then head to Fusterlandia to see how a local has turned his run-down street into a cultural icon, filled with beautiful murals and monuments.

-We then suggest heading back to the centre and taking a vintage car tour.
+We then suggest heading back to the center and taking a vintage car tour.